rhysdh540/f3-command/README.md

-# mod template
+# F3 Command

-a simple template for developing minecraft mods

-comes with mixins, jar merging, and github actions
+simple minecraft mod to emulate the F3+[key] keybinds with commands